-It's no secret that a frequently updated blog with high quality content and social "buzz" is like hard drugs for Google.
+It's no secret that a frequently updated blog with high quality content and social "buzz" is like a drug for Google.
 Search engines are highly attracted to libraries of optimized content, frequent updates, and the sharing of content.
-Content is king, and WordPress is built around creating content first, websites second.
+Content is king, and WordPress is built around creating content first, your website second.
 It helps that WordPress actually started out as a blogging platform and evolved for 15 years to become the best marriage of a website / content marketing tool the world has seen thus far.

 WordPress is maintained by a giant army of geeks

 The WordPress community consists of talented coders, test drivers and support networks who are constantly developing and improving upon the software.
-In contrast to proprietary websites, you avoid having to upgrade and improve the software in house - an expensive feat that's impractical for most businesses.
+In contrast with proprietary websites / CMSs, you avoid having to upgrade and improve the software in house - an expensive feat that's impractical for most businesses.

 WordPress meets W3C guidelines and follows best practices outlined by leading search engines.
 The worldwide WordPress community works tirelessly to ensure the software is compatible with all modern browsers such as Chrome, Firefox, Opera and Explorer.

 In general, if you're running an up-to-date WordPress site, you'll be taken care of.
 If you don't like your current web development company or maintenance plan, you can switch very easily.
 There is no shortage of WP developers eager to help you with your next project.